AdKats/AdKats/README.md

     Commands can be accessed with '!', '@', '.', '/!', '/@', '/.', or just '/'.
 </p>
 <p>
-    Any action command given with no parameters (e.g. '!kill') will target the speaker.
+    Any action command issued with no parameters (e.g. '!kill') will target the speaker.
     If admins want to kill, kick, or even ban themselves, simply type the action command without any parameters.
     Any action command when given a player name (other than moving players) will require a reason.
 </p>
+<h3>Universal Commands</h3>
 <table>
     <tr>
         <td><b>Command</b></td>